NVIDIA/NeMo-Curator/tutorials/tinystories/README.md

 For simplicity, this tutorial uses the validation split of this dataset, which contains around 22,000 samples.

+## Walkthrough
+For a detailed walkthrough of this tutorial, please see this [blog post](https://developer.nvidia.com/blog/curating-custom-datasets-for-llm-training-with-nvidia-nemo-curator/).

 ## Usage
 After installing the NeMo Curator package, you can simply run the following command:
 ```